 Setting up the smart table lamp (and the optional bridge)

 My personal experience with smart lighting began a few years ago by adding smart plugs and wall switches to set routines and schedules for regular ol’ bulbs and fixtures.
 Over the past year or so, I’ve branched out into different lighting like actual smart bulbs and LED light strips.

-However, this is my first Philips Hue product.
+Philips Hue sent me the Bloom lamp and Bridge to review, and it’s my first experience with any of the company’s products.
 Looking at the size of the box, you might think it packs a larger lamp.
 As you can see, it’s fairly compact.

 Instead of setting it up via Bluetooth only, I added the Hue Smart Hub for Wi-Fi connectivity.
 I plugged in the lamp and hub, then downloaded the official Philips Hue app (iOS version here and Android here).